-As your community energy company, MGE seeks to engage all its customers in a variety of ways to ensure all customers experience MGE as "their" community energy company.
-Understanding and deepening our engagement with our customers and community are at the core of MGE's mission as a critical services provider and community partner.

-Customers have varied needs, and the communities served by MGE continue to grow and to become more richly diverse.
+MGE seeks to engage all our customers in a variety of ways to ensure all customers experience MGE as their community energy company.
+Understanding and deepening our engagement with our customers and communities are at the core of MGE's mission as a critical services provider and community partner.
+We work to build and maintain relationships, advance shared goals and invest in our communities.
+Our communities continue to grow and to become more richly diverse.
 MGE works to develop culturally competent initiatives, communications and services for our customers.
-MGE's approach to meeting the unique needs of its customer base is reflected in how it engages, supports and partners with customers and community stakeholders to build and maintain relationships and to advance shared goals.